manubrain/manubrain/README.md

 print(os.environ['INFLUXDB_TOKEN'])
 ```
 ## Anomaly Detection
 The jupyter notebook under data/jupyter/anomaly_detection.ipynb can be used for anomaly detection on data from the InfluxDB.
 The notebook is applied on the sine dataset.
 In order to apply it to new data from InfluxDB, in the first cell of the notebook replace the necessary information of organisation, bucket, measurement and field names.
-The genereated anomaly score for the datastream can then be found under bucket-->anomalies-->scores-->tcn.
+The genereated anomaly score for the datastream can then be found under bucket-->anomalies-->tcn-->anomaly_score.

 If desired, one may also update the time_window and the epochs, which are used for training.